-I have had a couple miscarriages that have resulted in me only raising 2 children.
-Although I may never understand why, I trust that the Lord does and I am thankful for the children I do have here with me.
+I had a couple of miscarriages that have resulted in me only raising 2 children.
+Although I may never understand why this happened, I trust that the Lord does and I am thankful for the children I do have with me.

 I gave birth to my daughter when I was only 16.
 It was a difficult pregnancy and birth that almost resulted in my death.

 During the following 4 years, I suffered 2 miscarriages.
 One was during my first trimester and one was during the second trimester, although they both hurt the same.

 I was carrying twins during the second miscarriage.

 Then the Lord blessed me with my son, my rainbow baby, and I am SO very thankful for him!

 I spent years keeping my miscarriages hidden, like some deep, dark secret.

 I’m not exactly sure why.

 I think I might have attached some shame to it as though there was something wrong with me or my body that would make me reject the pregnancies.
 And I realize now how awful my distorted thinking was during that part of my life.

 I felt like I was alone and had no one to talk to about my feelings until several years ago when I first heard Angie Smith’s testimony at a blogger conference I attended.